 If a member of OMF dies before obtaining the right to pension, and family members do not have the right to survivors’ pension under the Pension Insurance Act, the total capitalized funds on the account of deceased member of OMF are subject to inheritance under the Inheritance Act.

-The documentation to be submitted to REGOS (Gajeva 5, 10 000 Zagreb) for inheritance payment purposes is as follows:
+The documentation to be submitted for payment of inheritance to the address of the Central Register of the Insured Persons (hereinafter: REGOS; Gajeva 5, 10 000 Zagreb) is as follows:

 - Original or certified copy of the final decision on inheritance stating the II pillar funds, issued by the competent court / public notary in the Republic of Croatia